codeananda/langy/README.md

-# 🎓 Langy - The Interactive AI Language Tutor
+# 🎓 Langy - The AI Language Tutor

 *Automatically grade, correct, and explain any text in a foreign language.*